-The ADA protects individuals with a disability.
-A disability includes “a physical or mental impairment that substantially limits one or more of the major life activities,” “a record of such an impairment,” or “being regarded as having such an impairment.”1 A major life activity includes caring for oneself, breathing, learning, and working.2 Not everything that restricts a person’s major life activities is an impairment.3 Examples of this include obesity (unless there is a physiological disorder), hepatitis A, and side effects from certain drugs.
+Not everything that restricts a person’s major life activities is an impairment.
+Examples of this include obesity (unless there is a physiological disorder), hepatitis A, and side effects from certain drugs.
 The definition of what constitutes an impairment or disability is, however, subject to expansion based on federal and state legislative changes and rulings by appellate courts and administrative law judges (Federal Register, July 26, 1991, 56, 35694, 35699).

-- Yes, but only for appropriate reasons.
-Dissolving the physician-patient relationship due to the patient’s disability is prohibited.
-You are, however, allowed to end a patient relationship for reasons other than the disability.
-Examples include failure to pay the bill, repeated and/or chronic nonadherence to the physician-ordered treatment modalities, and disruptive behavior unrelated to the disability.
+Yes, but only for appropriate reasons.
+Dissolving the clinician-patient relationship due to the patient’s disability is prohibited.
+You are, however, allowed to end a patient relationship for reasons other than the patient’s disability.
+Examples include failure to pay the bill, repeated and/or chronic nonadherence to the practitioner-ordered treatment modalities, and disruptive behavior unrelated to the disability.
 For additional information, see our article “Terminating Patient Relationships.”

-- No. Although courts have held that the ADA requires physicians to treat patients with disabilities, cases involving this issue have very specific facts.
-For this situation, it could be deemed an undue burden for you to provide care for the patient’s MS. Additionally, you may refer the patient as she is seeking care outside of your specialty (and if, in the normal course of operations, you would make a similar referral for a patient who requires the same treatment).5 Because this patient’s disease process will reach a point outside your expertise, prudent practice and standard of care suggest that her care should be transferred to a physician with such expertise.
+Because this patient’s disease process will reach a point outside your expertise, prudent practice and standard of care suggest that her care should be transferred to a specialist with such expertise.
 Additionally, if you fail to make an appropriate referral to a qualified specialist and an unfortunate adverse event occurs as a result, a lawsuit may arise seeking damages for the injury that allegedly could have been prevented if you had referred the patient to a specialist.

 To determine the extent of your obligation, analyze the following four factors:

-- The number or proportion of LEP persons served or encountered by your clinic.
+- The number or proportion of persons with LEP served or encountered by your practice.
 The greater the number, the more likely language services will be needed.

-- The frequency with which LEP persons come into contact with your clinic.
+- The frequency with which persons with LEP come into contact with your practice.
 Even if unpredictable or infrequent, there must be a plan for obtaining interpretive services.

 - The nature and importance of your services.
 The more important the services or greater the consequences, the more likely interpreter services will be needed.
 Also, determine if a delay in accessing your services could have serious or life-threatening implications.

-- Yes, but it is permitted only in limited circumstances.
-When considering the use of family members or adult companions, it should be noted that lay personnel are rarely familiar with medical terminology and its nuances and may not provide an accurate translation.
-Additionally, the patient may not want a family member to have access to his or her confidential health information.
+Yes, but it is permitted only in limited circumstances.
+When considering the use of adult family members or companions, it should be noted that lay personnel are rarely familiar with medical terminology and its nuances and may not provide an accurate translation.
+Additionally, the patient may not want a family member to have access to the confidential health information.
 The patient’s minor child should not be engaged for this purpose.